 You can find out more about the Distribber service here.

 Step 3 – Promote Your Movie (Build a List)

 Getting your movie on iTunes does not guarantee sales.
 And unless you take time to plan out a marketing and distribution strategy that makes sense for your movie, your odds of a marketing miracle happening are diminished.
 So the first step of marketing your movie involves defining your hook.

 After that, do a Google search for blogs and websites that cater to your target audience.
-From there, your next step is reach out to 50 blogs and websites that cater to your target audience.
+From there, your next step is reach out to those 50 blogs and websites.
 Make an introduction.
 See if the website editors would be interested in reviewing your movie.

 The bottom line is, if you’re wonder how to “How do I get my movie on iTunes?” you don’t have to wait for some middle-man to give you permission.
 If you’d like more detailed info on Distribber and other video on demand platforms, check out these film distribution resources.